 Some people use this as a leave-in conditioner.
 I wouldn't.
 As great as it is for detangling, it also has silicones in the ingredient list, which isn't the best for curly hair and tends to cause buildup over time.
 I always make sure to wash it out thoroughly after using and follow up with a regular leave-in conditioner and my typical styling products.
 I know curly haired girls side-eye any ingredient that ends with "cone," but take it from someone who won't let another stylist even touch their curls unless they have curls themselves, I think you'll be okay.

-Aussie, 3 Minute Miracle Curls Deep Conditioner, $5.97, available at Walmart.
+Aussie, 3 Minute Miracle Curls Deep Conditioner, $4.99, available at Target.

 NYLON uses affiliate links and may earn a commission if you purchase something through those links, but every product chosen is selected independently.